 Want to Be Multilingual?
 There's an App for That

-This week, Cellictica, a privately owned speech technology company based out of Helsinki, Finland, released Tippo VoiceMagix, a speech-to-speech translator application, for the iPhone.
+However, in May, Cellictica, a privately owned speech technology company based in Finland, released Trippo VoiceMagix, a speech-to-speech translation application for the iPhone.
 This app allows a user to speak in one language and then hear a spoken translation into the target language.
-The translated text also appears, via speech-to-text technology, as text on the iPhone.
-A version of this application, Trippo Mondo, is also available for J2ME (smartphones, Android, Windows Mobile, and Blackberry), but it doesn’t have speech-to-speech capability; instead it translates text to speech.
+The translated text also appears, via speech-to-text technology, as text on the iPhone’s display screen.
+A version of this application, Trippo Mondo, is available for Android, Windows Mobile, and BlackBerry smartphones, but it doesn’t have speech-to-speech capability; instead it translates text to speech.

 To power VoiceMagix, Cellictica partnered with Nuance Communications, leveraging the same core technologies that power Dragon Dictation and Dragon Search and some others.
 Nuance’s Vocalizer enables the text-to-speech readout.